HexLabs/Google-OAuth/README.md

 # Google-OAuth

-This Repository is used for automatically grab your 2MFA Code for VRChat and give it out as a String.
+This Repository is used for automatically grab your Two-Factor Authentication Code for VRChat and give it out as a String.
 So you can use it inside of other programs